nodetec/relayrunner/docs/server/remote-access.md

 # Remote Access

-You'll need to access your server remotely to install software, update the server, and manage the relay.
-This guide will show you how to access your server using SSH.
+You'll need to access your server remotely to install software, update the server, manage the relay, etc. Here you'll learn how to access your server using SSH.

 ## Login to your Server

-You'll need to login to your server using SSH.
+To login to your server using SSH run:

-You can do this by running:

 ```bash
 ssh root@relayrunner.xyz